 When it comes to choosing the best outdoor furniture materials, teak is an excellent choice.
 Teak is naturally resistant to moisture, rotting and splintering, making it a supremely durable, maintenance-free option.
 Because teak will last for years and years, it’s a great investment for a Senior Living community.
 Plus, our teak chairs ship quickly, meaning you’ll get residents outdoors in no time.

 If your residents spend a lot of time in their rooms, it’s a good idea to make sure they’re as relaxing as possible.
 Whether that’s adding photos of family members or an extra-comfortable occasional chair, there are always ways to elevate the resident room.

 If you’re in need of new casegoods and the budget is tight, consider a collection that features cost-conscious thermolaminate, like the Maxwell Thomas® Williamsburg Collection.
 This collection features durable thermolaminate casegoods that will stand up to the daily wear and tear in your community.
 Plus, this collection comes in a variety of finishes so you can create the look you want at the price point you need.

-3. Update Your Look with Accessories
+3. Update Your Senior Living Environment with Accessories